l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 There is no going back.
 LLMs will be around, even if folks realize their limits.
 Because they *are* useful.

-We need them to be ethically and sustainably.
+We need them to be ethical and sustainable.

-## In conclusion
+## Is the AImperor naked?

 *No, the emperor is not naked.* We must acknowledge this if we want to have a meaningful conversation.

 But.

-*The emperor is wearing bloodied rags.* We must acknowledge this if we want to move forward.
+*The emperor is wearing stained rags.* We must acknowledge this if we want to move forward.

 ## Quo vadis?